The rules of the Canberra Slotcar Club ‘CSC’ have been written with the emphasis of having fun, socialising and friendly competition for its members.

 It is the responsibility of each member to read the rules and comply with them.
-Clarification of the rules may be sought at any time before race night but not just before the race is due to start.
+Clarification of the rules may be sought at any time before race night.
 If the rules do not cover a specific aspect do not assume that, if it’s not in the rules you can do it!
 Please seek clarification.

 The major objective of the CSC meetings is that all members have a pleasant social meeting with a small mix of competition for its members.

 Members and their guests are reminded that we are guests in each other’s homes and accordingly respect should be shown to both the host, their guests and their property.
-Any members who do not respect the host, their guests or their property will firmly, but not severely, be slapped up the back of the head and then politely asked to leave.
+Any members who do not respect the host, their guests or their property will firmly, but not severely, be slapped up the back of the head.

 Membership and Fees

-While guests are more than welcome at any race meeting, as a common courtesy, the senior members must be asked prior to the night.
-Guests must be accompanied by a member to a club meeting and as a courtesy should be properly introduced to the host and CSC members immediately on arrival.
+While guests are more than welcome at any race meeting, as a common courtesy, the host must be asked prior to the night.
+Guests must be accompanied by a member to a club meeting and as a courtesy should be properly introduced immediately on arrival.

-Both the host and senior members have the right to ask members guests to leave if protocol has not been adhered to or if they feel uncomfortable.
+The host has the right to ask members guests to leave if protocol has not been adhered to or if they feel uncomfortable.

-Membership is strictly by invitation only and must be put forward to all active senior members.
+Membership is strictly by invitation only and must be put forward to all active members.

 Membership is non-financial so members do not incur an annual membership fee.